dr-grim/vertigo/README.md

 Builds `vertigo-bbc-b-disc.ssd`

 The disc was corrupted, but I managed to retrieve the source code and binary data files.
 The cassette version sources look ok, so I may be able to rebuild the art from that.

+### Electron cassette variant
+Builds `vertigo-elecxtron-cassette.ssd`

+Discs read ok, everything present.
+Slight technicality in that the original sources uswed the ADE+ `EMBED` directive to enable me to store code at an address different to what it was compiled for - and for said code to be downloaded to the correct place after loading.
+The `sprDATA` file to be used for merging into the assembled `Mcode` file looks out of sync with the source code too - so work was needed to get it to build correctly under beebasm.